Legionnaires’ Disease History

-Legionnaires’ disease can be traced back to 1976, to a convention of the American Legion (a veterans association similar to the British Legion) in Philadelphia in America.
+A review of the history of the infection known as Legionnaires’ disease reveals that it can be traced back as far as 1976, to a convention of the American Legion (a veterans association similar to the British Legion) in Philadelphia in America.
 While the reason for the convention was supposed to be a celebration of the 200th anniversary of America’s position as an independent nation, it would be remembered for entirely different reasons.

 Just one day into the convention, people in attendance began to be taken ill with symptoms not unlike those of pneumonia.
 Many of those at the convention were members of the American Legion, and by the end of the outbreak, 29 members of the Legion had lost their lives.
 In total, 34 were confirmed to have died from the illness while 221 in total had become ill.